-The capacity of one logical connection shall be expressed in terms of UTRA-FDD-antenna-carriers (abbreviation: "antenna-carrier" or "AxC").
-One UTRA-FDD-antenna-carrier is the amount of digital baseband (IQ) U-plane data necessary for either reception or transmission of one UTRA-FDD carrier at one independent antenna element.
+The capacity of one logical connection shall be expressed in terms of UTRA-FDD/E-UTRA-antenna-carriers (abbreviation: "antenna-carrier" or "AxC").
+One UTRA-FDD/E-UTRA-antenna-carrier is the amount of digital baseband (IQ) U-plane data necessary for either reception or transmission of one UTRA-FDD/E-UTRA carrier at one independent antenna element.
 One antenna element is typically characterized by having exactly one antenna connector to the RE.

-CPRI shall be defined in such a way that the following typical Node B configurations can be supported:
+CPRI shall be defined in such a way that the following typical NodeB configurations can be supported:

-- 1 RE supports one sector - o Up to 4 carriers x 1 antenna per RE (e.g. 6 REs for 3 sectors). - Up to 4 carriers x 2 antennas per RE (e.g. 3 REs for 3 sectors) - 1 RE supports 3 sectors - o From 1 to 4 carriers x 2 antennas x 3 sectors per RE
+- 1 RE supports one sector - o Up to 4 carriers x 1 antenna per RE (e.g. 6 REs for 3 sectors) - o Up to 4 carriers x 2 antennas per RE (e.g. 3 REs for 3 sectors) - o Up to 2 component carriers2 x 8 antennas per RE (E-UTRA Rel-10 and later) - o Up to 5 component carriers2 x 2 antennas per RE (E-UTRA Rel-10 and later) - Any combination of "up to 5 component carriers2" x "up to 8 antennas" per RE (E-UTRA Rel-10 and later) - 1 RE supports 3 sectors - o From 1 to 4 carriers x 2 antennas x 3 sectors per RE